Cosmological gravitational particle production and its implications for cosmological relics: Cosmological perturbations

-\para{Gauge fixing} A judicious choice of the scalar transformation parameters, $T(\eta,\xvec)$ and $L(\eta,\xvec)$, may be used to remove some of the scalar metric perturbations; this procedure is known as gauge fixing.
-Popular gauge choices have special names; for example, Newtonian gauge sets $B = E = 0$, synchronous gauge sets $A = B = 0$, and spatially flat gauge sets $C = E = 0$.
+\para{Gauge fixing} A judicious choice of the scalar transformation parameters $T(\eta,\xvec)$ and $L(\eta,\xvec)$ may be used to remove some of the scalar metric perturbations; this procedure is known as gauge fixing.
+Popular gauge choices have special names; for example, Newtonian gauge sets $B = E = 0$, synchronous gauge sets $A = B = 0$, spatially flat gauge sets $C = E = 0$, uniform density gauge sets $\drho_s = 0$, and comoving gauge sets $q_s = 0$ for some species $s$ (typically the inflaton during inflation).

+\para{Gauge-invariant variables} Whenever possible, it is best to work with quantities that are left unchanged under a coordinate transformation, at least to linear order in $\xi^\mu$; these are known as first-order gauge-invariant variables~\cite{Bardeen:1980kt,Bardeen:1983qw}.
+Useful gauge-invariant variables include the comoving density contrast $\Delta(\eta,\xvec) = \sum_s \Delta_s$, the curvature perturbation $\zeta(\eta,\xvec) = \sum_s \zeta_s$, and the curvature perturbation $\Rcal(\eta,\xvec) = \sum_s \Rcal_s$.
+Each of these quantities can be expressed as a sum over gauge-invariant components for each particle species,